dguo/dannyguo.com/src/pages/blog/forex-trading-for-fun-and-luckily-profit.md

 The difference is known as the [bid-ask spread](https://www.investopedia.com/terms/b/bid-askspread.asp).
 It means that if you simultaneously buy a pair and sell it, you would lose money.
-The broker would effectively keep the difference, and that's how the broker can make money.
+The broker would effectively keep the difference, and that's one way for the broker to make money.
 So to make a profit yourself, it's not enough for the currency pair to change in your favor.
 It has to change enough for you to beat the spread.

 The spread is usually shown as a number of pips ([percentage in point](https://www.investopedia.com/terms/p/pip.asp)).
-A pip is the smallest price change possible for a given currency pair.
+A pip is the smallest price change possible for a given currency pair (by convention).
 Typically, that means 1 pip is 0.0001.
 So if you buy EUR/USD at 1.0721 and then sell it at 1.0763, you've made a profit of 42 pips.
 Oanda supports the concept of [fractional pips](https://www1.oanda.com/forex-trading/learn/getting-started/pips) (also known as pipettes), so their rates have an additional decimal place.

 In the screenshot, the number at the bottom center of each currency pair is the spread.
-The spread is usually tighter for pairs that have greater trading volume.
+The spread is usually lower for pairs that have greater trading volume.
 You can see that EUR/USD, which is the most traded pair, had a spread of 1.2 pips at the time.
 Whereas AUD/NZD had a spread of 6.1 pips.

 Spreads also change throughout the day.
 As a whole, the forex market is [open 24 hours a day](https://www.investopedia.com/ask/answers/how-forex-market-trade-24-hours-day/).
 Trading volume is correlated with when certain markets are open.
-The busiest time is when the European and U.S. markets are simultaneously open, and that's when spreads are tightest.
+The busiest time is when the European and U.S. markets are simultaneously open, and that's when spreads are lowest.
 But there is always at least one market open.

 ## Strategy

 After I got a handle on the basics of forex trading, I tried to come up with a trading strategy.
 Spoiler alert: I didn't know what I was doing.

 I ended up with a strategy of taking a small position to start.
-If the rate moved several pips in my favor, I'd cash out and then reverse my position.
+If the exchange rate moved several pips in my favor, I'd cash out and then reverse my position.
 If the rate moved against me, I'd take another, larger position in the same direction as the original position.
 My hope was that the new position would make enough profit to outweigh any loss from the original position.
 If the rate continued to move against me, I'd make a third, even larger trade.
 And so on.

-In most cases, it only took me a few trades to make a profit in one direction.
+In most cases, it only took me a few trades to make a profit.
 The risk was that if a rate kept moving against me, I would eventually run out of money to put in.
 At that point, all my money would be in one position that could be wiped out with a margin call.

-So I was able to consistently make small profits, but there was always the risk of a catastrophic loss that would wipe out all those small gains.
-I later learned that this is called a [martingale strategy](https://en.wikipedia.org/wiki/Martingale_(betting_system)).
-In retrospect, I had no reason to believe that my strategy was any good.
+I was able to consistently make small profits, but there was always the risk of a catastrophic loss that would wipe out all those small gains.
+I later learned that my approach is called a [martingale strategy](https://en.wikipedia.org/wiki/Martingale_(betting_system)).
+In retrospect, I had no reason to believe that it was any good.
 I had no special insight into forex rate changes and no technological advantage.
 My strategy was just gambling.

 Eventually, I did look into using [economic indicator](https://www.investopedia.com/terms/e/economic_indicator.asp) releases